 The Economics of the Public Option: Evidence from Local Pharmaceutical Markets

-We study the economic and political effects of competition by state-owned firms, leveraging the decentralized entry of public pharmacies to local markets in Chile around local elections.
-Public pharmacies sell drugs at a third of private pharmacy prices, because of a stronger upstream bargaining position and downstream market power in the private sector, but are also of lower quality.
-Exploiting a field experiment and quasi-experimental variation, we show that public pharmacies affected consumer shopping behavior, inducing market segmentation and price increases in the private sector.
-This segmentation created winners and losers, as consumers who switched to public pharmacies benefited, whereas consumers who stayed with private pharmacies were harmed.
+We study the eﬀects of competition by state-owned ﬁrms, leveraging the decentralized entry of public pharmacies to local markets in Chile.
+Public pharmacies sell the same drugs at a third of private pharmacy prices, because of stronger upstream bargaining and downstream market power in the private sector, but are of lower quality.
+Public pharmacies induced market segmentation and price increases in the private sector, beneﬁting the switchers to the public option but harming the stayers.
 The countrywide entry of public pharmacies would reduce yearly consumer drug expenditure by 1.6 percent, which outweighs the costs of the policy by 52 percent.
-Mayors that introduced public pharmacies received more votes in the subsequent election, particularly by the target population of the policy.

 JEL Classification: D72, H4, I16, L3